Have you Separated? Find out What to Do Next

 Even if you haven't quite reached an agreement, or you haven't yet separate, you need advice about your legal rights and entitlements and the many other factors to consider; this guide will help you feel empowered, informed and prepared for the next stage.

-Children & Parenting Disputes
+Children & Parenting Matters

 Your children make your house a home and they rock your world.
-If your relationship has broken down with your spouse, you will be concerned about how much time your children will spend with you, how you will support them financially, and how you can stay involved in their lives helping them grow into the strong, healthy and independent adults you imagined.
+If your relationship has broken down with your spouse, we understand you will be concerned about how much time your children will spend with you, how you will support them financially, and how you can stay involved in their lives helping them grow into the strong, healthy and independent adults you imagined.

-Property & Financial Settlement
+Property & Financial Matters

 You want to secure your financial future and make sure your contributions are properly recognised in a financial settlement.

 Whether you are married or de facto, Megan will give you advice and information to help you negotiate a financial settlement before we record it for you in a way that is legally binding.
 And if you can't negotiate together, Megan is committed to helping you find a resolution without litigation through mediation, collaborative law, or negotiation.

 Divorce & separation without court

 We are committed to helping you finalise your separation without litigation in a way that is dignified, respectful and away from the Family Law Courts.
 We will help you find the right solution for you and your family - either by recording the agreement you reach together in a way that is legally binding, or through mediation, collaboration or negotiation.